NeoZorK/neozork-hld-prediction/README.md

 ## 🚀 Quick Start

 > ⚠️ **Note**: Docker and Apple Silicon containers are currently on pause due to active ML model development.
 Please use local setup for now.
+>
+> **📋 Version Information**: v0.5.2 is the last version that supports Docker and Apple Container.
+Current version: v0.5.3

 ### Native Apple Silicon Container (FULL DOCKER PARITY)
 ```bash